Uludağ: Uludağ National Park Turkey

 Habitats of the park range from oak savanna, lowland deciduous forest and isolated maquis, through beech and fir mixed forest, to alpine meadows at the highest levels.
 It is a refuge for mountain birds, such as lammergeier and other vultures, golden eagle and more than 20 other raptor species.
 Other high-altitude species include alpine accentor, rock thrushes and choughs.
 The area is also good for eastern specialities such as isabelline wheatear, and, at almost the most westerly points of their range, red-fronted serin and Krüper's nuthatch.
 The dense fir forest holds short-toed treecreeper, common crossbill and Tengmalm's owl, a rare and very local bird in Turkey, as well as the white-backed woodpecker.

 The rare and local butterfly, Parnassius apollo graslini, is found on Uludag and the area has much of interest to botanists, with colourful pink primroses (Primula vulgaris var. sibthorpii), leopard's bane (Doronicum orientale), crocuses: the purple Crocus siberi and yellow Crocus flavus, and grape hyacinths (Muscari racemosum).
-There are also few wolf packs roaming on the mountain.
+There are also a few wolf packs roaming on the mountain.